Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

-To get the best water pressure and support the health of your lawn, we recommend watering between 12 a.m. and 10 a.m. on your designated days.
-Watering during cooler morning hours also helps reduce water loss from evaporation.
+For optimal water pressure and to support your lawn's health, we suggest watering between 12 a.m. and 10 a.m. on your scheduled days.
+Watering during cooler morning hours also helps minimize water loss through evaporation.

 Accordion Item